QEIIMC Campus - Stakeholder Consultations

 Waste Removal

-Consideration for waste removal should include volumes and methods of removal.
+Consideration for waste removal should include volumes, frequency and methods of removal.
+Depending on type of waste, daily removal may be required (within agreed hours).

 Disruption to BAU

-Consideration for any disruptions to the business as usual of the Campus and its tenants, as well as the neighbouring community.
+Consideration must be given for any disruptions to the 'Business as Usual' (BAU) of the Campus and its tenants, as well as the neighbouring community.

 Disruption to Roads and Paths

-Consideration for any disruptions to roads and paths within the Campus and its surrounds for the duration of the project.
+Consideration must be given for any disruptions to roads and paths within the Campus and its surrounds for the duration of the project.
+Disruptions will require Trust approval.

 Disruption and Remediation of Grounds

-Any disruption to the grounds and gardens of the QEIIMC Campus will require approval, and an agreed upon remediation design and timeframe.
+Any disruption to the grounds and gardens (including reticulation) of the QEIIMC Campus will require Trust approval, and an agreed upon remediation design and timeframe.
+Major projects will require a dilapidation report.

 Disruption and Remediation of Signage

 Any disruption to the Campus signage will require approval, and an agreed upon remediation design and timeframe.
-Approval will be required for any temporary or project signage.
+Approval will be required for any temporary or project signage (see signage application form).

 Risk Assessment

-A complete risk assessment should be provided to the QEIIMC Trust.
+A complete risk assessment should be provided to the Trust with the full submission.

 Access Licence

 Some projects may require an Access Licence.
-Legal requirements should be discussed at the earliest opportunity with the QEIIMC Trust.
+Legal requirements should be discussed at the earliest opportunity with the Trust.
+Site possession will not be granted until an Access Licence is complete.
+The site possession date must take effect after the Access Licence has been executed.

 Agreement for Lease / Lease